The OSUCCC – James is both incorporating precision cancer medicine (PCM) in the clinic and advancing it through research.

-Bloomfield, Marcucci and their colleagues used the data to formulate a seven-gene score that encompassed both epigenetic and genetic prognostic information.
+Bloomfield and her colleagues used the data to formulate a seven-gene score that encompassed both epigenetic and genetic prognostic information.
 Low scores – in which one or none of the seven genes is overexpressed in AML cells – was associated with the best outcomes; high scores – six or seven genes were highly expressed – were associated with the poorest outcomes.

 The researchers believe the seven-gene score could identify novel AML subsets that might help guide treatment.
 However, genome-based cancer medicine currently does not address important aspects of cancer biology, including:

 - Biopsy sampling error due to tumor heterogeneity;